 Picking a flashlight of your choice isn’t a walk in the park.
-Ask yourself several questions such as why you want the flashlight?
-What brightness level you want?
+Ask yourself several questions, such as why you want the flashlight?
+What brightness level do you want?
 The size and weight of the flashlight?
 What are you willing to pay?
 Type of bulb?
 How many Lumens does the light have?
 And many other questions.
 If you are able to answer these questions, then you will end up with an affordable, durable, and powerful flashlight that meets your needs.
-So, how to choose a flashlight that is bright, portable and hard-anodized body?
+So, how do you choose a flashlight that is a bright, portable, and hard-anodized body?

 How To Choose a Flashlight

-The advancement in the LED (light-emitting diode) technology and battery efficiency have led to the creation of flashlights that are small in size, lightweight, and much brighter than they were some few years back.
+The advancement in LED (light-emitting diode) technology and battery efficiency have led to the creation of flashlights that are small in size, lightweight, and much brighter than they were some few years back.
 This is a great achievement in the flashlight field.
-As you read on, you will come across different points that will assist you to outstandingly select a flashlight of your choice and needs.
+As you read on, you will come across different points that will assist you in outstandingly selecting a flashlight of your choice and needs.

 Things to note about the flashlight you desire

 Some of the important points to look into when choosing a flashlight are as follows:

 - Light output

 Typically, flashlights range from under $20 to over $250.
 Still, they may be of the same size.
 The main difference between flashlights is their brightness.
 A costly light is more powerful due to its advanced bulb, battery, and circuitry technology.
 Also, if the flashlight uses a rechargeable battery, the cost might shoot up.
 Other features that make a flashlight costly include different lighting modes, impact & water resistance, and effective heat dissipation.